-In case anybody got interested with the topic of public speeches, he/she would definitely know how important visual contact with the audience is.
+In case anybody got interested in the topic of public speeches, he/she would definitely know how important visual contact with the audience is.
 In the book “The Lost Art of Public Speech” this vague notion gets clearer features: “the essence of the method lies in the importance of keeping eye contact with a person for several seconds, moving to another one after this”.

 Keeping contact with the audience is easier with the help of mimics and gestures.
-The author compares gestures in oral speech with punctuation marks in the written one: when using them correctly, they will bring clarity to the said, while too many gestures will simply distract attention of the audience.
+The author compares gestures in oral speech with punctuation marks in the written one: when using them correctly, they will bring clarity to the said, while too many gestures will simply distract the attention of the audience.

-Making pauses is another means of drawing attention of the listeners.
+Making pauses is another means of drawing the attention of the listeners.
 Richard Dowis advises to include the word “pause” to the speech notes in order not to forget about them.
 Pauses will let the speaker take a breath and make one’s tempo more stable.

 Learning from the Best

 The author expresses the point of view that listening to speakers and reading their speeches constitute one of the main ways to learn how to write and deliver them.
 This is why at the end of every chapter of the book, as well as inside the text there are speeches of famous speakers. e.g. Churchill, Roosevelt, Kennedy, Reagan, Thatcher for illustration purposes.